We’re exploring the five most popular songs in the Billboard Magazine Hot 100

 pop singles chart, for the week ending August 3, 2013.

-Ray McDonald's Top 5 Countdown for Week Ending Aug 3
+Top 5 Songs for Week Ending August 3

 When it comes to production expertise, Pharrell Williams ranks among the best.
 Daft Punk and Pharrell fall two slots to fourth place with “Get Lucky.”
 Pharrell and Chad Hugo make up the songwriting-production duo The Neptunes, and their string of hits stretches back to the late 1990s.
 They worked with so many stars that in 2009, the editors at Billboard ranked them number one in the list of the decade’s Top 10 producers.